-PURPOSE: The Elementary and Secondary School (K-12) Emergency Relief under the Elementary and Secondary School Emergency Relief Fund.
-Units that seek funds must complete and submit to NCDPI a brief application form provided by NCDPI and the State Board of
+PROGRAM REPORT CODE: 163

-Fund, authorized by the Coronavirus Aid, Relief and Economic Security Act of 2020 (CARES Act), is intended to assist eligible public school units during the novel coronavirus pandemic.
+UNIFORM CHART OF ACCOUNTS CODE: 3-XXXX-163-XXX

-ELIGIBILITY: All LEAs, charter. lab, regional schools are eligible to receive funds funds such units received under Title I, Part A in the most recent
+CFDA #: 84.425D

-FORMULA: Allocations to eligible units are made in proportion to the amount of
+TYPE: Dollars TERM: Funds are available through September 30, 2022 PURPOSE: The Elementary and Secondary School (K-12) Emergency Relief Fund, authorized by the Coronavirus Aid, Relief and Economic Security Act of 2020 (CARES Act), is intended to assist eligible public school units during the novel coronavirus pandemic.
+ELIGIBILITY: All LEAs, charter. lab, regional and innovative schools are eligible to receive funds under the Elementary and Secondary School Emergency Relief Fund.
+Units that seek funds must complete and submit to NCDPI a brief application form provided by NCDPI and the State Board of Education.
+FORMULA: Allocations to eligible units are made in proportion to the amount of funds such units received under Title I, Part A in the most recent fiscal year.